dendronhq/dendron-site/vault/dendron.topic.commands.md

 ---
 # Commands

 Dendron has a series of builtin commands.
-They are all prefixed with `Dendron:` and can be accessed throught the command prompt inside vscode.
+They are all prefixed with `Dendron:` and can be accessed through the [command prompt](https://www.dendron.so/notes/c6fd6bc4-7f75-4cbb-8f34-f7b99bfe2d50.html#command-bar).

 ## Normal Commands